 AMS sparks bidding war for Osram, shines spotlight on auto business

-Shares in Osram jumped after Austrian sensor maker AMS triggered a bidding war for the German lighting group, saying it was ready to trump Bain and Carlyle with a cash offer valuing the company at 4.3 billion euros (US$4.8 billion).
+Apple supplier AMS AG said it has made an all-cash takeover offer for German lighting group Osram Licht AG at an offer price of 38.5 euros per share.

-VIENNA: Shares in Osram jumped after Austrian sensor maker AMS triggered a bidding war for the German lighting group, saying it was ready to trump Bain and Carlyle with a cash offer valuing the company at 4.3 billion euros (US$4.8 billion).
+VIENNA: Osram said on Monday it would consider a takeover by Austrian sensor maker AMS that trumps a competing bid by Bain and Carlyle with a cash offer valuing the German lighting group at 4.3 billion euros (US$4.8 billion).

 AMS said it could create a global heavyweight in sensors and photonics with the acquisition of Osram, a leader in automotive lighting technology whose share price has been depressed by profit warnings, doubts over its strategy and a weak car market.

+Osram called AMS's financing plan "binding and viable".
+It added that a stable environment for its high-tech transformation was important, as well as the protection of company employees.

-The offer, which is subject to Osram waiving a standstill agreement, would beat Bain Capital and Carlyle's 4 billion-euro bid that has been recommended by Osram's boards but slammed as too low by its biggest shareholder Allianz Global Investors.
+The offer would beat Bain Capital and Carlyle's 4 billion-euro bid that had been recommended by Osram's boards but slammed as too low by its biggest shareholder Allianz Global Investors.

 "The transaction is strategically compelling as it creates the global leader in sensor solutions and photonics for consumer as well as automotive, industrial and medical applications," said AMS Chief Executive Alexander Everke.